SilviaAmAm/tf_hackathon/README.md

     3. Quadratic function?

 * How to build a simple neural network (presentation, N min)

+    1. How does a neural network work.
+A good reference can be found [here](http://ufldl.stanford.edu/tutorial/).

 * Playing with examples 2 (workshop, N min):